Overdraft Practices

 An overdraft occurs when you do not have enough money in your account to cover a transaction, but we pay it anyway.
 We can cover your overdrafts as follows:

-We also offer overdraft protection plans , such as a link to another Texas Bank and Trust account, or line of credit, which may be less expensive than our standard overdraft practices.
+We offer overdraft protection plans, such as a link to another Texas Bank and Trust account or line of credit.
 To learn more, ask us about these plans.

 How do the standard overdraft practices work with my account?

-We do authorize and pay overdrafts for the following types of transactions:
+We may authorize and pay overdrafts for the following types of transactions:

 • Checks and other transactions made using your checking account number